 - Is a past Deputy Executive Director of the Australian Building Codes Board.

 - Is a past Assistant Director of the Division of Building Control Victoria.

 - Was principal legal adviser to the Victorian Government on the development and implementation of the Building Act Victoria 1993 and Assessment Act (late nineties).

 - Is a past legal columnist for The Australian, Herald Sun, The Age and is a current writer for Construction Industry Online Magazine, Sourceable.
 There have been 1.5 Million reads of his articles in this publication.

 - Is a Chartered Building Professional.

 Kim Lovegrove is an expert on building regulation, having been engaged by the Victorian and New South Wales Governments to develop building laws in those jurisdictions.
-Kim has also appeared in the planning list in the VCAT and has had conduct of cases in the Land & Environment Court NSW.
 In 2013 he was invited by Japanese advisory government and law reform team to participate in building regulations reforms think tank in Tokyo.